twplatformlabs/circleci-remote-docker/README.md

 </div>
 <br />

+**New for 2026: Image now published from ghcr.io**

 With inspiration from the CircleCI convenience images, `ghcr.io/twplatformlabs/circleci-remote-docker` maintains Alpine and Ubuntu variants with both remote and self-hosted runners in mind.
 As the name suggests, this image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).

 >**Note:** This image was previously published to Dockerhub as twdps/circleci-remote-docker.
-For 2026, semantic release version will continue to be mirrored to Dockerhub.
-Starting in 2027, the PSK Circleci convenience images will only by published to ghcr.io.
+Beginning in February 2026, circleci-remote-docker is now release from ghcr.io/twplatformlabs.

 This image contains the [minimum packages required](https://circleci.com/docs/custom-images/) to function as a remote_docker executor on CircleCI.